benedikt-weyer/nixos-base-stable/README.md

 sudo nixos-rebuild switch --flake .#default
 ```

+**Note**: After the first successful rebuild, you can use convenient shell aliases from zsh:
+- `rebuild` - Rebuild the configuration from the current directory
+- `update` - Update flake inputs from the current directory
+- `rebuild-etc` / `update-etc` - Same commands for `/etc/nixos/` (if you move the config there later)

 ## Prerequisites

 This configuration is designed for NixOS systems and uses Nix flakes.
 You need to enable flakes in your system configuration.